 Discourage comrades from standing in front of the stall so as to block passers-by from access to it.

-Street and estate sales usually last one hour.
+Street and estate sales usually last 45 minutes to an hour.
 Not longer: quit while you are still fresh.

 Door-to-door sales are usually the quickest way to sell papers.